FederatedAI/KubeFATE/k8s-deploy/README.md

 Using KubeFATE to deploy FATE can support four different types, corresponding to four types of backends.
 They are eggroll, spark_rabbitmq, spark_pulsar and spark_local_pulsar.
 For more details on the different types of FATE see: [Introduction to FATE Backend Architecture](../docs/Introduction_to_Backend_Architecture.md).

+**If you have resource requirements (CPU and memory) for the components, please make sure to check [the example](../helm-charts/FATE/values-template-example.yaml), search for "resources" to know how to define the resource requirements.**

+We support such definition for:
+1. Eggroll components: cluster manager, node manager and rollsite.
+2. Spark components: master and worker.
+3. Rabbitmq.
+4. Pulsar.

 ### Checking the status of "Installing Cluster" job
 After the above command has finished, a job is created for installing a FATE cluster.
 Run the command `kubefate job describe` to check the status of the job, until the "Status" turns to `Success`.